 Weighing privacy against the public interest

 Journalists face a difficult balancing act.
-They must respect privacy, but they must also be rigorous and robust in their investigation into issues that are in the public interest.
+They must respect privacy, but they must also be rigorous and robust in their investigations into issues that are in the public interest.
 This will mean that in some cases it will be necessary for a journalist to carry out an investigation that interferes with someone’s privacy.

 Such cases could include: